North Carolina Pelagics & Pineywoods

 Day 1: Norfolk, Virginia

 Arrival in Norfolk, Virginia.
-We will meet that evening at the hotel for a meet and greet over dinner.
+We will meet that evening at the hotel for a welcome dinner, where we'll get to know one another and discuss the exciting week of birding ahead.
 Night in Norfolk, Virginia.

 Day 2: Outer Banks